xuncia/homebridge-insteon-blinds/README.md

-# homebridge-blinds
+# homebridge-insteon-blinds

-`homebridge-blinds` is a plugin for Homebridge.
+`homebridge-insteon-blinds` is a plugin for Homebridge.

-Control your `http`-based blinds via Homebridge!
+Control your `http`-based insteon blinds via Homebridge!

+The difference from the original fork is that in this version is checked the buffer in insteon hub and retrieve the current position of the instoen blinds (micromodule open/Close)

 ## Installation